ECoG | Overview Heading link

 The Ethnobotany Collaborative Group (ECoG), within the Pharmacognosy Institute, is an integral part of research and education at the UIC College of Pharmacy UIC’s Pharmacognosy Graduate Program has long attracted students interested in medical ethnobotany with research projects around the globe, including locally in the Chicago area.

 UIC has a rich history of ethnobotany field research, along with a variety of built-in resources, including the Dorothy Bradley Atkins Medicinal Plant Garden, 50,000+ medicinal plant samples at the Pharmacognosy Field Station from 50+ years of pharmacognosy fieldwork, and many state-of-the-art research laboratories across campus that study the interactions between plants, humans, and well-being.

 ECoG | General Profile & Information Heading link

-The ECoG group seeks to understand better the uses of plants for medical conditions in different cultures and the diversity of plants used in medical practice in the past, today, and future.
-Thereby, the group studies the interconnections between people and plants and the value of traditional knowledge systems.
+The ECoG group seeks to better understand the uses of plants for healthcare and the diversity of plants used in medical practice in the past, today, and in the future.
+The group studies the interconnections between people and plants and the value of various knowledge systems across the globe.

 View some of the past and ongoing research conducted by members of the group.

-The ECoG group is offering a HON 201 seminar series with the UIC Honors College.
-In Fall 2021, the HON 201 seminar are CRN 13770, entitled “Plant Medicine from Rainforest to Metropolis – A Legacy for the Future”.
+The ECoG group offers an HON 201 seminar series through the UIC Honors College, entitled “Plant Medicine from Rainforest to Metropolis – A Legacy for the Future”.